 Within the paintings are keys, locks, compasses --images that indicate a direction to follow, pointers that lead the way.
 They are reminders of how to hold steady in rough times and the necessity to remain alert when the path seems unclear.
 Intuitively, viewers will find their own meaning.
 We all have an innate remembrance of where home is and remapping our lives is all part of the process.

 A group of 5 artists, with different styles, joined ranks to call themselves the Art Collective; Kunstkollectivet.
-We first collaborated in 2021 and plan to collaborate again in August 2022.
+We first collaborated in 2021.

 My volunteer role at Kulturkrasj is to create and install street decorations and build a creative atmosphere.
 Following years of festival and event experience, this means recycling/upcycling found objects to repurpose them for decoration.
 Installation can be a challenge - I have to think on my feet.
 I also hand decorations to other people - with guidance, but also trust that they'll bring their own energy to creating an atmosphere of play & intentional creativity.